Registered/Statutory Agents and Your Ohio LLC

 - Getting served or sued and not finding out about it: If your LLC is sued and you don’t know about it, you could lose to a default judgment in your absence.

-Assigning Yourself as the Ohio Registered Agent for Your LLC
+You Can Appoint Yourself as Your Own Ohio Registered Agent

-If you have an address in Ohio, you can choose to be the Statutory Agent for your LLC.
+If you have an address in Ohio, you can choose to be the Registered Agent for your LLC.
 We don’t recommend this approach as there can be some drawbacks:

-- The OH Registered Agent must have a physical street address in Ohio.
-If you’re forming an LLC outside OH, you will need to use an in-state Registered Agent.
+- The Registered Agent must have a physical street address in Ohio.
+If you’re forming an LLC outside Ohio, you will need to use an in-state Registered Agent.

 - You always need to have someone on hand during business hours at the Ohio address to sign for important documents.